 The class cannot be a combined (“cross-listed”) section, because the process for copying class sections to other campus schedules does not correctly “match up” replicated copies of a class when combined sections are involved.

 If a class meets all of the eligibility criteria, will it be replicated to all of the other regional campuses?

 Even if a class meets all of the eligibility criteria, it may not necessarily be replicated to all of the other regional campuses.
 The course must be in the receiving campus’s list of approved course catalog offerings, unless it is part of an approved joint degree, such as the Bachelor of Applied Science, or it has been specifically requested as a unique offering by the receiving campus.

 Are there any rules or restrictions regarding OCC class sizes or the number of sections of a course that can be replicated?

 Yes, there are restrictions.
 In April 2014, regional campus leaders discussed with the Office of Online Education how to balance enrollments among similar class sections in IUOCC.
-As a result, beginning with the fall 2015 term, each IUOCC class section has a maximum enrollment capacity of 50 students.
+As a result, each fall 2015 IUOCC class section has a maximum enrollment capacity of 50 students.

 Each campus of instruction may initially replicate only one section of a given course.
 A campus of instruction may replicate an additional section only after its existing IUOCC sections are full.